zstoebs/site/content/projects/cortical-surface-analysis/index.md

 +++
-title = "cortical surface analysis for Huntington's disease using linear-mixed models" date = 2021-07-14T10:38:19-05:00 categories = ["research"] tags = ["ml", "neuro", "matlab", "R"] description = "Noobs think linear regression is easy... try LMMs." summary = "My first completed research project and incredibly my first first-authorship.
-I wrote code in R and MATLAB to fit LMMs to the cortical data from T1w MRI of HD patients and then performed statistical analyses on the results using SurfStat and random field theory.
-I learned that complicated statistical anlayses are uniquely challenging, that I love LMMs and RFT, and that they are too esoteric in the current day -- let's make them more accessible!" draft = false toc = true
+title = "cortical surface analysis for Huntington's disease using linear-mixed models" date = 2021-09-14T10:38:19-05:00 categories = ["research"] tags = ["ml", "neuro", "matlab", "R"] description = "Noobs think linear regression is easy... try LMMs." summary = "Although it will be published after [StoneAnno](/projects/stone-anno), this shape analysis is my first completed research project and technically my first first-authorship, **going for submission at <i>Brain</i>**.
+I wrote code in R and MATLAB to fit LMMs to the cortical data from T1w MRI of HD patients and then performed statistical analyses on the results using SurfStat and random field theory. **We found that, with a novel method for measuring gyrification, LGI uniquely detects changes in the insula.**" draft = false toc = true
 [schema]